Ping.sg Holiday Logos

 Mid-Autumn Festival 2007

 The Mid-Autumn Festival is also known as the Moon Festival.
 On this day, the full moon is significantly bright.
-Besides having the full moon in this logo, I have also hanged a couple of brightly colored paper lanterns.
+Besides having the full moon in this logo, I have also hanged a couple of brightly coloured paper lanterns.
 At night children would go out in the dark carrying such lanterns.

 Valentine’s Day 2007: